Chair of the Public Policy Committee

-President of Leadership Florida
+President and CEO, Leadership Florida

-Wendy Spencer serves as President of Leadership Florida.
+Wendy Spencer serves as President and CEO of Leadership Florida.
 For thirty-five years, Leadership Florida has been known as respected non-partisan convener of committed individuals that enhances the knowledge and leadership abilities of Florida’s leaders through educational programs and encourages collaborative work for the betterment of the state.

 Prior to her appointment with Leadership Florida, she served a five year term as the Chief Executive Officer of the Corporation for National and Community Service (CNCS).
 This federal agency role was a nomination by President Obama and confirmed unanimously by the U.S. Senate.
 CNCS is a $1.1 billion agency which invests additional local resources in matching support to annually engage 345,000 Americans in service through AmeriCorps, VISTA, Senior Corps in local service to communities.
 The agency also supports community organizations through their Social Innovation Fund.
 The agency’s investments are made locally in all 50 states, D.C. and the U.S. territories.